 Malaghans Valley Protection Society

-We are a community group dedicated to protecting the natural landscape and rural character of Malaghans Valley from inappropriate development.
+We are a community group who is dedicated to protecting the natural landscape and rural character of Malaghans Valley from inappropriate development.
+Our goal is to ensure that community voices are heard in decisions affecting the valley’s future.

-Coronet Village isn’t just a gondola, it is a major urban development.
-This scale and location of development isn’t suitable for Fast-Tracking and our view is that the Queenstown community needs to be a part of the process and forward decision making.
+This scale and location of this development isn’t suitable for Fast-tracking and our view is that the Queenstown community needs to be a part of the process and forward decision-making.
+This is the duty of the Council’s Spatial Planning Team and the Proposed District Plan outlines the Council’s work to date.

-Destroying this rural corridor would be a serious blow to the uniqueness of the Whakatipu Basin closing the urban gap between Arthurs Point and Arrowtown.
+Destroying this rural corridor would be a serious blow to the uniqueness of the Whakatipu Basin, closing the urban gap between Arthurs Point and Arrowtown.

-• 780 dwellings up to 16m meters high (5 storeys)
+• 780 dwellings up to 16 metres high (or 5 storeys)

 • A commercial centre

-• A hotel
+• A 300-bed hotel

 • Private primary school and an international private boarding school